Alexandra Freidus

 Biography:

-Alexandra Freidus is an educational ethnographer whose work is focused on racism, social inequality, and educational policy.
-She is an Assistant Professor of Educational Leadership at the University of Connecticut.
+Alexandra Freidus is an Assistant Professor of Educational Leadership at the University of Connecticut whose work focuses on racism, social inequality, and educational policy.
 Alex uses sociocultural and critical race theory to ask how educators, policies, young people, and their families sustain and interrupt racial inequality in public schools.
 Using participant-observation, interviews, and public archives, she examines how community stakeholders conceptualize student diversity; how school and district administrators enact educational policy; and how these interlocking contexts relate to schools’ central work – teaching and learning.
-She is currently working on studies of teen activism for school integration in New York City and recent mandates to teach Black and Latinx studies in Connecticut.
-Recent projects includes studies of diversifying schools in gentrifying neighborhoods.
-Alex’s forthcoming book centers the experiences of young people as learners and policy actors to demonstrate the possibilities and constraints of school diversity as a strategy for educational justice.
+She is currently leading a research-practice partnership with school districts in New York City and Winston-Salem, NC, which explores how community dialogues can help shape and sustain efforts to integrate schools.
+Recent projects include ethnographies of diversifying schools in gentrifying neighborhoods and teen activism for school integration in New York City, as well as a mixed-methods study of recent mandates to teach Black and Latinx studies in Connecticut.
+Alex’s forthcoming book, Unequal Lessons: School Diversity and Educational Inequality in New York City (NYU Press, 2025) centers the experiences of young people as learners and policy actors to demonstrate the possibilities and constraints of school diversity as a strategy for educational justice.

 Before becoming a professor, Alex taught high school social studies, led professional development, and supported school reform efforts in the San Francisco Bay Area and New York City for over fifteen years.
 Her professional experiences in K-12 deeply inform her teaching and her research.
 She currently teaches courses on educational policy and qualitative research to graduate students.
 Alex completed her PhD in Urban Education at New York University, her MA in Education from Mills College, and her BA in History from Brown University.
 When she’s not teaching or writing, Alex loves spending time with her partner and their two young sons, running, cooking, and reading mysteries.